-7.7 Message 4: Addressed message
+A3-7.7 Message 4: Individual addressed message

 This ASM message is used to send data to an individual station and does not contain a communication state.
 This message is used for non-periodic transmission of data, and access the link using RATDMA.